 As with any innovative new construction product, the more a crew works with ICFs the more efficient assembling them becomes.
 ICF wall-building crews report that their costs drop sharply until they have built 4 or 5 houses.
 After that, they continue to realize savings but at a slower rate.

 Also, be sure to consider that mechanical contractors also need experience to size equipment correctly.
-If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood frame residence.
-Systems can be larger than necessary, do not run efficiently and the buyer loses potential initial day-to-day cost savings.
-In addition, excess moisture can build up in the house, causing unsightly and unhealthy problems.
-Helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes.
+If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood-frame residence.
+However, systems larger than necessary do not run efficiently and the buyer loses potential initial day-to-day cost savings.
+Thankfully, helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes.

 Because ICF walls feature thicker unbroken layers of insulation and the mass of concrete, they provide much better energy performance than conventional wood frame construction.
 Computer simulations comparing concrete homes to wood frame construction have shown the combined effects of higher R-values, low air infiltration and the impact of concrete’s thermal mass all combine to enable concrete walls to provide significant operating cost savings.
 Savings will vary by climate with the inherent thermal mass benefits having more impact in warmer locations and the added insulation being more critical in colder areas.

 Can Living in an ICF Home Reduce Greenhouse Gasses?

 Life cycle studies show most of the environmental load of a typical home is from the household use of natural gas and electricity during the life of the house.
 Enclosing a home with more efficient ICFs means less mechanical equipment and fossil fuel consumption during the life of the house.
 This also means that the concrete house will generate fewer greenhouse gases than a comparable wood frame residence.